Recedivies/hospital-compfest/README.md

 </div>

 ## Motivation behind this project and features:
-This project create a Hospital Information System website as a Selection Task for Software Engineering Academy COMPFEST.
+This project was to create a Hospital Information System website as a Selection Task for Software Engineering Academy COMPFEST.

-### Description:
+## Description:
-Users can register and login with their username and password to act as a patient. if the user is logged in as super user then it act as an administrator.
-Admin can create/update/delete doctor appointments.
+Users can register and login with their username and password to act as a patient.
 In order to apply/cancel doctor appointment, authentication and authorization is required.
 Patients cannot apply for an appointment with a fully booked registrant.

+If the user is logged in as super user then it act as an administrator.
+Admin can create/update/delete doctor appointments.

 ### Used Frameworks, libraries:
 - Python, Django